ALX-TH/ha_russiancrimesinua/README.md

-# Losses of the Russian army in a war with Ukraine
+# [Home Assistant integration] Losses of the Russian army in a war with Ukraine

 This custom [home assistant](https://www.home-assistant.io) integration provides a way to present a live view of Russian army slaughter in a war with Ukraine.